SymfonyCasts/symfony5/sfcasts/ep4-relations/search-form.md

-# Search Form

-Coming soon...
+# Search, the Request Object & OR Query Logic

-New mission.
-Let's add a search box to this answers page, head over to our `popularAnswers.html.twig, but actually we don't really need a row here.
-So I'm going to kind of simplify my markup up a little bit, move this `<ul>` for the bottom.
+New mission: let's add a search box to this answers page.
+Head over to `popularAnswers.html.twig`.
+We don't actually need a row here... so I'm going to simplify my markup: move this `<ul>` to the bottom.
 Cool.

-Now we can give this div on top a `d-flex` class to make it explain flex and `justify-content-between`, because what I'm gonna do is I'm gonna have this `<h1>` on the left and then on the right side of the page, let's add a form.
-Now the form is going to submit right to our `AnswerController` right here.
-So I'm going to set the action to curly curly `path('app_popular_answers')`.
-I'm going to leave off the `method=""` , which is going to make this submit via `GET` requests, which is appropriate for a search inside.
-We're using one field.
-So I'm going to have `<input type="search">`, And then break this on multiple lines to add a name it's called `name="q"`.
-That's the name we'll use to fetch that data.
-When we submit classical's `form-control` to make it look nice, a `placeholder=""`, and even even an `aria-label=""`, which is for accessibility since I don't actually have a real label on this field.
-Okay.
-Refresh now looks awesome.
+Now we can give this `div` on top a `d-flex` class to and also `justify-content-between`.
+This will let us have this `<h1>` on the left and a search form on the right.

+## Adding the Search Form

+Add the `form` tag.
+This form will submit right to this `AnswerController` route.
+So set the action to `{{ path('app_popular_answers') }}`.
+I'm going to *not* add a `method=""` attribute, because that defaults to `GET`, which is what you want for a search form.

+Inside, add the search field: `<input type="search">`.
+I'll break this on multiple lines.
+Add `name="q"` - that `q` could be anything, but we'll read that from our controller - a `class`, a `placeholder` and an `aria-label=""` for accessibility since we don't have a *real* label for this field.

-And if we fill in the box and hit enter,
+Okay: refresh now.
+Looks awesome!
+And if we fill in the box and hit enter... we come *right* back to this page, but now with `?q=bananas` on the URL.
+The results don't change because we're not *reading* that query parameter in our code yet.
+So let's do that.

+## Symfony's Request Object

-We come right back to this cage page, but now they `?q=bananas` on the URL.
-Of course the results don't change because we're not using that in our code yet.
-So let's do that head into `AnswerController`.
-So here's the plan.
-We're going to read that `?q=` from the URL, pass that string into `findMostPopular()` as an argument, and then use that inside of the query to add a where `answer.content`, like whatever that search term is.
-So a fuzzy search, but inside of our controller, how can we read the `?q=` from the URL?
-How do we do that in Symfony?
+Head into `AnswerController`.
+Here's the plan: we're going to read that `?q=` from the URL, pass that string into `findMostPopular()` as an argument, and then use that inside of the query to add a where `answer.content LIKE` that search term.
+So a fuzzy search.
-Whenever you want to read anything from the request like parameters, post data or headers, you need Symfonys `Request` object.
-It holds all of this.
-And if you're in a controller, it's easy to get, add a new request argument type into with new org type of the `Request`.
-The one from H to give you found HTTP foundation and then call off `$request`.
-Very simply.
-If you have an ARG arguments, your controller that's type hinted with Symfonys request, class Symfony will pass you it's request object.
-This has a number of methods on it to get all kinds of different data.
-Um, but it's fairly easy to work with three query parameters.
-We say `$request->query->get()`, and then the query parameter.
-We want to fetch off of that.
-If it's not there that will return.
-No.

-Alright.
-Over inside of our repository, let's add a new `string $search` argument.
-I'll let it be known that it's optional and also so that it accepts no values.
-And then we're going to kind of do this in pieces here.
-So I'm gonna say `$queryBuilder =` the first part and I'll stop after the `addSelect()` and at the bottom, say `return $queryBuilder`, and then the rest of it.
-I fix my typo.
-The reason I'm splitting into two pieces is we only want to apply the search logic.
-If a search term was actually fast in.
-So splitting it, lets us say, if `$search`, then we can add our where.
-So say `$queryBuilder->andWhere()` instead of here, I'll say `answer.content`.
-That's the field we're going to look at, `LIKE`, and then pass, uh, the actual search term as a while as a placeholder.
-So I'll say `:searchTerm`, but that could be anything.
-And actually passing that and revalue say `->setParameter('searchTerm', ...)`  and pass in these `$search`.
-Um, variable.
-Except if we do is that, oh, except we also need to put the percents around this.
-So it looks a little funny, but that's what we want.
-So, so we'll say we're answer that content like, and then the search term will be surrounded by percent.
-So it's a fuzzy search.
+But inside of the controller, how *can* we read the `?q=` from the URL in Symfony?
+Whenever you need to read *anything* from the request - like query parameters, post data, headers or cookies, you need Symfony's `Request` object: it holds *all* of this.

+And if you're in a controller, it's easy to get!
+Add a new argument type-hinted with `Request` - the one `HttpFoundation`.
+You can *call* the argument anything, but use `$request` to avoid being crazy.

+Here's how this works, it's pretty simple: *if* you have an argument on a controller that's type-hinted with Symfon's `Request` class, Symfony will pass you the `Request` object.
+This class has a *bunch* of methods on it to get *anything* you need on the request.
+To fetch a query parameter, use `$request->query->get()` and then the name: `q`.
+If that query parameter isn't there, this will return null.

+Over in the repository, add a new `string $search` argument...
+I'll let it be optional, in part, so that it accepts a `null` value.
+For the query, let's do it in pieces.
+Add `$queryBuilder =` the first part... and stop after the `addSelect()`.
+At the bottom `return $queryBuilder` and then the rest.
+I'll... fix my typo.

+The reason we're splitting this into two pieces is that we only want to apply the search logic *if* a search term was actually passed.
+Splitting it lets us say if `$search`, then, `$queryBuilder->andWhere()` with `answer.content` - that's the field we're going to search inside of - `LIKE :searchTerm`.
+That `searchTerm` could be anything: it's just a placeholder that we fill in by saying `->setParameter('searchTerm', $search)`.
+Except... to be a fuzzy search, we need to put `%` on each side.
+I know, it looks funny, but that's exactly what we want.

-All right, let's try it clear the question mark `q=` from the URL at first.
-So here's our normal results.
-Let's search for this can secretary and Got it.
+Let's try it!
+Clear the `?q=` from the URL first.
+Cool: we have our normal, non-filtered results.
+Copy a word from a question to search for.
+And... got it!

-The result actually became the second result down here.
-But if you watch closely, this third result actually changed was actually fine, but different word here to search for it and make it even more obvious.
-There you go.
-That's much more obvious.
+The result became the *second* result... but this *third* result is new.
+But let's search a different word to make it even more obvious.
+That *definitely* worked.

+## Using the Request Object in Twig

-So it is working, uh, of course not that obvious that we're filtering because we are not rendering the search term in the search box.
-So what's fix that over in `popularAnswers.html.twig` at a `value=""`.
-Now we could actually pass the query parameter from the controller into our template as a variable.
-But in this case, we can also cheat the request.
-Object is available in every template via `app.request` So then we can say the same thing `.query.get('q')` now beautiful.
-It shows up, but our search could be smarter.
-Well, we want to make our search really smart and powerful.
+Though... it's not very obvious that we're filtering because we're not rendering the search term in the search box.
+Open up `popularAnswers.html.twig` and add a `value=""`.
+To render the current search term, we *could* read the query parameter in the controller and pass it into our template as a variable.
+But in this case, we can cheat because the request object is available in every template a `app.request`.
+So we can say `app.request.query.get('q')`.

-We should use something like elastic search, but to make it a little bit cooler, let's also return results that match the question text.
-So for example, maybe clear out the queue, let's search for something with that big Niecy, most word on it, which is inside that first question, but hit enter.
-Now that result disappears because we're not searching any question, text, no surprise over an `AnswerRepository` let's change things.
-So think about what we really want to have here is an or aware, cause I want to say where `answer.content LIKE :searchTerm` or the questions or the question is like that search term.
-So what you might expect me to do here is say something like or where, because there is a `orWhere()` method, but I never wants you to use that method.
-The reason is it gets tricky knowing where the, where the parentheses should go in the query.
-If you kind of get my meaning, if we use an `orWhere()` down here instead, I want you to always use andWhere, but inside of an where you can literally write or statements.
-So I can say `answer.content LIKE :searchTerm OR`, and then just put another expression right here.
-Now what I want to actually
-search in this case is I want to search on the `$question` property of our `Question` entity.

-And since we have joined over to the `Question`, entity and Eylea set, his `question` has this.
-We can actually reference that `question` alias, to say `question.question LIKE` can use that same `:searchTerm`.
+Now... beautiful!
+That shows up.

+## Filtering Across a Join

+*But*, our search could be smarter!
+Well, we wanted to make our search *really* smart, we should probably use something like Elasticsearch.
+But to make our search a *little* bit cooler, let's *also* return results that match the *question's* text.

+For example, clear out the search term... and let's search for something that's in the first *question*.
+Hit enter.
+That result disappears because we're *not* searching the question text.

+Over in `AnswerRepository`, let's think.
+We want to query where `answer.content LIKE :searchTerm` *or* the question's text is `LIKE :searchTerm`.

+The `QueryBuilder` *does* have an `orWhere()` method.
+Big win, right!

+Actually... not quite: I *never* use that method.
+The reason is that it gets tricky to get the parentheses correct in a query when using `orWhere()`.
+I'll show you what I mean in a minute.
+But, the point is that if you need an `OR` in a query, you should *still* use `andWhere()`.
+Yup, we can say: `answer.content LIKE :searchTerm OR` and then pass another expression.
+We want to search on the `$question` property of the `Question` entity.
+And since we joined over to the `Question` entity and aliased it to `question`, we can say `question.question LIKE` and use that same `:searchTerm` placeholder.

 That's it.
-When we refresh now, yes.
-That first result shows back up and check out the query for this page.
-It's pretty sweet.
-Let me actually say view formatted query.
-So we're inter joining over to question and then look at the where statement.
-We actually remember where actually checking, or actually only returning things where the status is approved.
-And because we put the order statement inside of that and where these are surrounded by parentheses, which is really important that those parentheses weren't there, it would actually, this order would actually mess things up.
-So next we've mastered the many to one relationship, which is actually the same as the one to many relationship.
-Ooh, we got a two for one.
-Now let's master the other major type of relationship, a many to many.
+When we refresh now... yes!
+That first result showed back up!
+And check out the query for this page, it's pretty sweet.... and easier to see in the formatted version.
+Check out the WHERE clause.
+I totally forgot that we were *already* filtering WHERE `status = approved`.
+But because we put the `OR` statement *inside* of the `andWhere()`, Doctrine surrounded the entire search part with parentheses.
+If we had used `orWhere()`, this wouldn't have happened... and our query logic would have been wrong: it would have allowed non-approved answers to be returned as long the search term matched the question text.

+Ok!
+We've mastered the `ManyToOne` relationship, which is actually the same as the `OneToMany` relationship.
+We got two for one!
+That means that there are only two more relationships to learn about: `OneToOne` and `ManyToMany`.
+Except... that's not true: we really only have *one* more relationship to learn about.
+Next: we'll find out that there are really only *two* types of relationships.